cvxgrp/cvxpygen/README.md

 problem = cp.Problem(cp.Minimize(cp.sum_squares(A @ x - b)), [x >= 0])

 # generate code
-cpg.generate_code(problem, code_dir='nonneg_ls', solver=cp.OSQP)
+cpg.generate_code(problem, code_dir='nonneg_ls')
 ```

 **Important:** Set `name=` on variables and parameters.
 You'll identify them with these names after code generation.
+An extended version of this example is available under [quick_start.py](quick_start.py).
 An HTML summary of the generated code is written to `nonneg_ls/README.html`, with instructions for using the generated code.

 <details>
 <summary>C interface</summary>